-Manager and owner of NONA Recording Studio in Jerusalem, Israel and music production and mixing studio in Sjællandsgade Aalborg, Denmark
+Amit Zangi manager and the owner of NONA Recording Studio in Jerusalem, Israel and work worldwide.

 Amit worked and still works with Maayan Bukris, Benaya Porat, Coral Bismuth, Ben Blackwell, Deusphera, Yoad Shoshani, DrumBite, Rinat Cohen, Yehuda Regev, Lonely Pop Junky, YVEL Jewellery, Barak and Amir Aharon, Avi Ifrach, Tomer Zidkyahu, Yogev Shitrit, Tal Medyuni, Tamarak USA and many more.

-Amit and the Nona team will be happy to give you all the sound, audio, production and music services and take your project to the absolutely best and most exciting result – all with the help of rich, solid knowledge, first class equipment and multidisciplinary work experience.
+Ill will be happy to give you all the sound, audio, production, and music services you need, and take your project to the absolute best and most exciting result – all with the help of rich, solid knowledge, first-class equipment, and multidisciplinary work experience.

-We will be happy to advise you.
-Stop by for coffee and a casual talk, meet and hearing and all its possibilities.
+Stop by for coffee and casual talk, meet and hearing and all its possibilities.

-Looking forward to hearing about your next project.
+I am looking forward to hearing about your next project!

 Short interview by Lewitt Audio

 How did you get into home recording?

 Starting at age 15, I had a small recording setup in my room.
 I’m a guitar player, and I record and produce music on my own with VST’s and DAW’s, recording amps, vocals, acoustic guitars, and more.
 After a while, I thought it was magical and a lot of fun to create and produce music, so I also started to do it for others.
 Since then it only got bigger and bigger.

 Would you rather see yourself as a musician or engineer?